 Mr Chote is no politician.
 In fact this presentation marked the suspension, momentarily, of politics.
 This was economics.
 Financial oversight.
 Academic rigour.

 His presentation was full to bursting (FTB) with bullet points, facts, figures, three letter abbreviations (TLAs) and observations.
-The PowerPoint charts were numerous but proved particularly hard to view, because of the lack of contrast.
-Note to the PowerPoint slide team at the OBR, light blue doesn’t make a good slide background.
+The PowerPoint charts were numerous.
+But, they proved particularly hard to view, because of the lack of contrast.
+Note to the PowerPoint slide team at the OBR, light blue doesn’t make a good slide background, especially with a dark blue typeface.

 But there were some absolute jargon classics littering his speech.
 Among others we had:

-We had “squeezed”, but not a “squeezed middle.”
+We had “squeezed”.
+But not a “squeezed middle.”
+That might be a political phrase.

-This was a heavyweight presentation whose timing owed everything to the Chancellor’s Autumn Statement.
-Its heavyweight nature undoubtedly appealed to the financial journalists present, but would probably have lost many others along the way.
+However, this was a heavyweight presentation whose timing owed everything to the Chancellor’s Autumn Statement.
+Its heavyweight nature undoubtedly appealed to the financial journalists present.
+But the combination of jargon and weight would probably lose many others along the way.

 Because of that, its value will be in its re-telling and explaining.
 And that’s where the politics will start again.